 Transition from less secure apps to OAuth

-Starting in autumn of 2024, you and your users must use OAuth with third-party apps to access Gmail, Google Calendar, and Google Contacts.
+Starting in January 2025, you and your users must use OAuth with third-party apps to access Gmail, Google Calendar, and Google Contacts.
 OAuth is a more secure access method.
 You will no longer use a password for access (with the exception of app passwords).
 Google is turning off access to less secure apps—non-Google apps that can access Google Accounts with a username and password (basic authentication).
 Using basic authentication makes accounts more vulnerable to hijacking attempts.

 Use this article to help your organization, users, and app developers transition from less secure apps and services to OAuth.